 HemoShear is also developing a new human tissue-based model of a rare liver disease using the company’s REVEAL-Tx™ Platform.
 This partnership will enable Takeda to interrogate their drug targets in the genetic background of human disease and accelerate the selection of lead candidates.
 “This new collaboration gives us the opportunity to build on [NASH] momentum and expand the reach of our combined expertise to a challenging, severe rare liver disease of high unmet need,” said Gareth Hicks, Ph.D., GI Drug Discovery Unit Head at Takeda.
 More information can be found in the press release here.

-Horizon Therapeutics has entered into an exclusive collaboration with HemoShear to discover new drugs for gout.
+HemoShear has achieved multiple milestones in an exclusive collaboration established in January 2019 with Horizon Therapeutics to discover new drugs for gout.
+HemoShear is advancing several potential lead drug candidates for the treatment of gout after identifying and validating two novel gout drug targets in accordance with the agreement.
 The partnership combines HemoShear’s REVEAL-Tx™ platform and drug discovery capabilities with Horizon’s rheumatology development and commercialization expertise.
-Under the terms of the agreement, HemoShear will receive upfront payments and R&D funding, and Horizon will receive exclusive access to the company’s platform to discover new therapeutics for gout.
+Under the terms of the agreement, HemoShear receives upfront payments and R&D funding, and Horizon receives exclusive access to the company’s platform to discover new therapeutics for gout.
 Successful development and commercialization of multiple therapies by Horizon will make HemoShear eligible to receive milestone payments of potentially more than $500 million plus royalties.
-More information can be found in the press release here.
+More information can be found in the press release.

 HemoShear Therapeutics, Inc.